vertahost/directadmin-firewalld-plugin/README.md

 Firewalld uses groups of rules called zones.
 Each zone includes a set of Services, ports, IPs, or "rich rules" that dictate how traffic will flow.

-After a fresh install of Directadmin, you can open port 2222 with the following commands:

-firewall-cmd --permanent --zone=public --add-port=2222/tcp

-systemctl restart firewalld.service